DanWahlin/CodeWithDanDockerServices/README.md

 *Note:* You won't see any data in the page that displays in the browser.
 To seed the database run the following:

-`docker exec -it node-codewithdan-1 bash`
+`docker exec -it node-codewithdan-1 sh`

 `node dbSeeder.js`

-Press `ctrl-c` to exit the shell.
+Type `exit` and press `ctrl-c` to exit the shell.
 You can close the dbSeeder command prompt once you're done.